 Will the work be as good as it would have been were you at the helm?
 Of course not.
 They don’t care.
 They’ll take it at a less professional level and at a far less cost than if they were to hire you.

-How much do you tell them to get the gig?
+How much do you tell them?